University of Westminster

 ... and partly builds on Fatimah Awan's work with collage

-We are asking teenagers to make 'identity boxes' reflecting their identities and exploring the place of media in their lives.
+We asked teenagers to make 'identity boxes' reflecting their identities and exploring the place of media in their lives.

-In early 2009 we are conducting fieldwork at schools in Newcastle, Manchester, London, Southampton, Christchurch, and Cumbria.
+In 2009 we conducted fieldwork at schools in Newcastle, Manchester, London, Southampton, Christchurch, and Cumbria.
+In 2010-11 we are publishing and presenting findings about the project.
+See the project diary for details and information.

 Research Fellow on the project is Dr Fatimah Awan.